 The Board, which was created in 2002, recommends to the Scottish Ministers potential candidates for appointment to the offices of Judge of the Court of Session, Chair of the Scottish Land Court, Sheriff Principal, Sheriff, Part-time Sheriff, Summary Sheriff and Temporary Judge.
 It also takes charge of the recruitment and selection process, and approves processes for the appointment of JPs.
 The appointments recommended by the Board are listed on the web site, as are current vacancies.
 The Policies and Publications sections contain papers on the roles of the various judicial offices for which the Board is responsible, criteria for judicial appointments generally, and annual reports 2002-2003 onwards.

 The Judiciary of Scotland web site includes information about Scottish judges and the Scottish court system, summaries of selected judgments, responses to consultations, news, and press releases.
-In the “Going to Court” section there is a glossary of the most commonly used legal terms in Scotland.
+In the “You and the Judiciary” section there is a glossary of the most commonly used legal terms in Scotland.

 The Lands Tribunal for Scotland deals with various types of dispute involving land or property.
 Its web site has general information, forms, procedural guidance, links to relevant legislation, and selected recent decisions.